francesco-innocenti/Neuro_AI_Papers/README.md

 [Why Neurons Have Thousands of Synapses, a Theory of Sequence Memory in Neocortex](https://www.frontiersin.org/articles/10.3389/fncir.2016.00023/full) by Hawkins & Ahmad (2016)

-This paper does exactly what it promises.
-They show how thousands of synapses on multiple dendrites allow a neuron to recognise hundreds of independent patterns robustly.
-They propose a neuron model incorporating the three known dendritic integration zones of pyramidal neurons: proximal dendrites providing feedforward input leading to action potentials; and basal and apical dendrites providing predictions leading to depolarisation only.
+This paper shows how thousands of synapses on multiple dendrites allow a neuron to recognise hundreds of independent patterns robustly.
+They propose a neuron model incorporating the three known dendritic integration zones of pyramidal
+neurons: proximal dendrites providing feedforward input leading to action potentials; and basal and apical dendrites providing predictions leading to depolarisation only.
 They show that a single-layer network of these neurons can learn with a Hebbian-like rule sequences of patterns continuously and robustly.

 ## Background sources